sparker888/wri-case-study/src/app/page.md

 ![GitHub](/images/github.webp)

-### Managing the Code Base with the GitHub Repository
+### Managing the Codebase with the GitHub Repository

 GitHub is Microsoft's code repository known and trusted throughout the world, and it's where we store our code.
-GitHub is home to over 200,000,000 code bases, both public and private.
+GitHub is home to over 200,000,000 codebases, both public and private.
 They uses a standardized system of code control called Git we utilize to manage the website's codebase.

 Version control is indispensable in contemporary development workflows, particularly with GitHub, which streamlines collaboration by enabling changes to be tracked and reviewed.
-Integrating Next.js projects with GitHub not only optimizes the website work, but also ensures more streamlined updates and superior code quality, enhancing the the longevity of the code base.
+Integrating Next.js projects with GitHub not only optimizes the website work, but also ensures more streamlined updates and superior code quality, enhancing the the longevity of the codebase.

 ![Netlify](/images/netlify.webp)